- Kitchen Financing

 While it is tempting to choose a countertop based on looks alone, a material’s durability, maintenance and cost are also important factors to consider when making a selection for your new kitchen.
-Kitchen, Bath & Lifestyle Inspirations at Curtis Lumber offers thousands of countertop colors and options to fit your specific taste and needs.
+Curtis Lumber offers thousands of countertop colors and options to fit your specific taste and needs.
 Be sure to ask our salesperson about what countertops we offer with professional installation.
-No matter your choice, Kitchen, Bath & Lifestyle Inspirations at Curtis Lumber ensures a perfect fit every time.
+No matter your choice, Curtis Lumber’s countertop installation ensures a perfect fit every time.

 You need to assess the way you live before you settle on a countertop choice.
 For instance, if you have children who are frequently spilling grape juice, a light-colored granite top is not the best choice for your lifestyle.
 However, with the range of choices today, it is likely that you can still achieve your look with one of the many other materials available.